What is Tooth Decay or Dental Caries?

 Bacteria that have grown in teeth fillings or corners that are not regularly properly cleaned can also affect the gums, and the decay can spread quickly, causing the tooth to decay.

 Tooth decay is a common problem and has multiple causes.
 Some of these include:

 - Poor oral hygiene

-- Genetics: Tooth decay is also a genetic issue, which you can inherit form your family.
+Tooth decay is also a genetic issue, which you can inherit from your family.
 If you do have a family history of dental issues, you need to be extra careful and vigilant with your teeth to keep them healthy for longer.

 Dental Caries Stages – Catching it in Time